lcod-team/lcod-components/packages/std/components/tooling/array.append/README.md

 ## Notes

-Append values to an array without mutating the original list.
-Relies on the standard `core/array/append@1` primitive.
+Append optional arrays and/or a single value to the provided list without mutating the original array.